 Get access to the money you need

-One of the biggest challenges for new businesses is business financing.
+Whether you’re as sole proprietor or fledgling small business, one of the biggest challenges for new businesses is business financing.
 Early-stage businesses often spend all of their cash flow fulfilling developing products, marketing, and fulfilling orders.
 Unfortunately, that leaves most companies cash-strapped, which can pose significant issues like:

 - An inability to fill purchase orders.
 If you get a large purchase order, you may not have the necessary money to fulfill it.